-Turn products into product platforms Providing a foundation for others to build upon
+Turn products into product platforms has been added to your bookmarks.

 Rather than focus solely on guarding information, creators of product platforms balance the need to protect intellectual property with the value that can be created by allowing third-party innovators to build on the core product to meet a wide range of needs.